 I worked in the NHS as a nurse for over a decade before starting my counselling training.
 It was my professional and personal experiences that lead me into becoming a counsellor.

-During the training I had counselling sessions and experienced first-hand how transformative those sessions were.
+During the training I had counselling and experienced first-hand how transformative those sessions were.
 It helped me to feel less overwhelmed during challenging times and manage my feelings better.

 I understand it can be challenging to reach out when you're struggling and it is important to find the right counsellor for you.
 That's why I provide a free 20 minutes phone call, so you can ask me any questions you might have and I can find out more about what you would like from counselling and what your needs are.